AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 1. Response Time: The system should respond to user inputs and complete the corresponding action within `2` seconds.

+#### CLI-First Design

+1. Primary Input Method: The system should prioritize CLI for all core functionalities.
+2. One-Shot Commands: The system should support one-shot commands for users to perform tasks quickly.

 #### Maintainability

 1. Code Quality: The codebase should adhere to Java coding standards and include comprehensive documentation.